Tutorial to develop a Spyder plugin#

 Checking dist/spyder-pomodoro-timer-0.0.1.dev0.tar.gz: PASSED

-Upload to PyPI#
+Testing and uploading to PyPI#

 Now we can use twine to upload the distribution packages we have built.
 First, we will upload them to TestPyPI to make sure everything works:

-$ twine upload --repository-url https://test.pypi.org/legacy/ dist/*
+twine upload --repository-url https://test.pypi.org/legacy/ dist/*

-This command will prompt you for the username and password with which you registered in TestPyPI.
+This command will prompt you for the user name and password with which you registered in TestPyPI.

-# read the contents of your README file
+# Read the contents of your README file

 from pathlib import Path